hpatches/hpatches-benchmark/README.md

 details about your submission.
 More details about the interface can be found [here](#command-line-interface).
 * **Submit the results.** Send the archive `./DESCNAME_results.zip` to the [Dropbox submission folder](https://www.dropbox.com/request/2MJm7vV15XJnl1RzuCzl).

-Additionally, you can also use the MATLAB code directly, using the provided interface to compute and test baseline descriptors for comparison.
+Additionally, you can also use the MATLAB code directly, or using the provided interface to compute and test baseline descriptors for comparison.
 You can also clone the [GIT repository](https://github.com/featw/hbench) of the *HBench* tool, but using this requires a MATLAB license.

 <a id=install-mcr></a>